Fort Erie, Ontario: Highways

 Fort Erie has been the Niagara terminus of the Queen Elizabeth Way since 1937.
 Road traffic continues to Buffalo, New York across the Peace Bridge, which was built in 1927.

 Fort Erie was the eastern terminus of King's Highway 3A from 1927 to 1929, and Ontario Highway 3 from 1929 until 1998, when the portion of Highway 3 within Fort Erie was downloaded to the Regional Municipality of Niagara and redesignated as Niagara Regional Road 3.
 Within Fort Erie, Highway 3 is named Garrison Road, and is the major east–west connection through the town.
 Dominion Road was designated as King's Highway 3C from 1934 until 1970, when it was downloaded to the newly formed Regional Municipality of Niagara and redesignated as Niagara Regional Road 1.

 Fort Erie is the southern terminus of the Niagara Parkway, which extends from Fort Erie to Fort George.

 Public transit

-Public transit is provided by Fort Erie Transit, which operate buses in town and connecting to other Niagara municipalities.
+Public transit was provided by Fort Erie Transit, which operated buses in town and connected to other Niagara municipalities.

-Niagara Falls Transit operates a service from Niagara Falls into Fort Erie, connecting with the Fort Erie Leisureplex on Garrison Road.
+Niagara Region Transit operates a service from Niagara Falls into Fort Erie, connecting with the Fort Erie Leisureplex on Garrison Road.